TimeZHero/wp-vercel-builds/README.md

 2. Run `composer require "timezhero/vercel-builds"`
 3. Configure a Vercel webhook pointing to `https://yoursite.com/wp-json/builds/update`
-4. Define a constant `VERCEL_SIGNATURE_KEY` with the key provided by Vercel
+4. Define a constant `VERCEL_SIGNATURE_KEY` with the Vercel key created in Team > Settings > Webhooks
+5. Define a constant `VERCEL_API_BEARER_TOKEN` with the Vercel token created in Account > Tokens
-5. Activate the plugin and check out your dashboard tab
+6. Activate the plugin and check out your dashboard tab

 ## Hooks
 1. `vercel_builds_capability`, to set the capability to view the build dashboard.
 The badge will be viewable to anyone. default: manage_options
+2. `vercel_builds_log_tag`, to set the tag used to identify which logs to display in the admin dashboard. default: [build_error]
+3. `vercel_builds_log_stream`, to set the logstream used on Vercel. default: stderr

 ## If you have multiple Vercel projects